dettloffd/tip-tracker-2/docs/aws_server_setup.md

 ### Health check

-Make sure this goes somewhere in app which will return a 200 response.
-For me in `server.ts` I simply placed a `/status` route that returns 200 and OK:
+Make sure this goes somewhere in the application which will return a 200 response, otherwise the service will be shut down as it won't be considered 'healthy' without this.
+In `server.ts` I simply placed a `/status` route that returns 200 and OK:

 ```
 app.get('/status', (req, res) => {